Axway/docker-cft/docker/README.md

 1) Download the Transfer CFT product package from [Axway Support](https://support.axway.com/)

-The Dockerfile is compatible with Transfer CFT 3.6 base version and its updates.
+The Dockerfile is compatible with Transfer CFT 3.6-SP1 version and higher.

 From the [Axway Support](https://support.axway.com/), download the latest package for linux-x86-64.